AG2048/pcb-business-card/code/v1/README.md

   - Repeat 2-4 until all frames from `NNNN_NNNN` have been displayed.
   - Repeat step 1.

-During this time, if any error occurs (most likely NFC I2C read error), the code will flash a full-red screen with no delay, and then repeat the current frame / initialization process.
+During this time, if any error occurs (most likely NFC I2C read error), the code will flash a full-red screen with no delay.
+The program restarts from initialization.
+This is done to prevent address overflowing / wrapping on an uninitialized NFC memory.

 ## Function / Variable / Define Documentation
 Note: all pins are using the default clockwise pin numbering from `ATTinyCore`.